Min Vacker Familj

 Jesse all decked out in his uniform.
 He was an impeccable dresser, very tidy and precise.
 Both my parents were organized and clean in both the house when we lived together, and in their clothes and dress.
 Wonder where this is?
 Looks like Hawaii.

 Jesse Dale Waggoner, born in Mattoon, Illinois October 2, 1922.
-Eldest of 12 children.

 Glenn, Ruth, baby Carl and Jesse.

-Robert and Ona Agatha Harrison Waggoner, my paternal great-grandparents, parents of my grandfather Glenn and 2 other children.
+Glenn and 2 other children.
 Here is Walter, or Dewey, and Faye.
 Robert 1854 to 1935 and Ona 1869 to 1947.
 Walter Dewey 1899 to 1961 and Faye Charlotte 1896 to 1959.
 Robert was born in Moultrie, Illinois April 15, 1854 to Mr. and Mrs. Robert Waggoner.
 Robert and Ona got married in Windsor June 19, 1894.
 The obituary notes: "Mr. Waggoner spent his entire life on the farm.
 He belonged to the Masonic Lodge at Gays."

 This is Ona's obituary from 1947.
 It notes she was born September 12, 1869 near Gays, Illinois, daughter of Mr. and Mrs. James Harrison.